tangowithfoxtrot/Pixelbook-Hotkeys/README.md

 # Pixelbook-Hotkeys
-A collection of scripts to enable normal functionality of Pixelbook hotkeys.
+A collection of scripts to enable normal functionality of Pixelbook hotkeys on Windows.